-Key elected representatives and officials of municipalities and joint municipal authorities must declare their personal interests.
+Key elected representatives and officials of HUS Group authorities must declare their personal interests.

 By declaring interests, our aim is to increase the transparency of decision-making.